Matthew Rahaim

 Recordings and Scholarly Publications here: https://www.ocf.berkeley.edu/~mrahaim/index.htm

-Matt's scholarly work focuses on raga music, phenomenology, and the mysteries of voice.
-His first book, Musicking Bodies: Gesture and Voice in Hindustani Music, dealt with the tacit bodily disciplines passed down through generations of Hindustani vocalists.
-His new book, Ways of Voice: Vocal Striving and Moral Contestation in North India and Beyond, investigates various traditions of voice production and vocal change in the Hindustani vocal ecumene.
+Matthew's ethnomusicological research focuses on Hindustani music, practices of listening, and the mysteries of voice.
+His book Ways of Voice: Vocal Striving and Moral Contestation in North India and Beyond (2021) is an ethnographic investigation of various traditions of voice cultivation and ethical self-work in the Hindustani vocal ecumene, from Bollywood to Qawwali to Sufi Pop.
+His first book, Musicking Bodies: Gesture and Voice in Hindustani Music, (2012) dealt with the tacit bodily disciplines passed down through generations of Hindustani vocalists.
+Both are grounded in the ethnography of performance.
 Recent philosophical essays include "Not Just One, Not Just Now: Voices in Relation" in the Oxford Handbook of Phenomenological Ethnomusicology and "Object, Person, Machine, or What: Practical Ontologies of Voice," in the Oxford Handbook of Voice Studies.
 His research and review articles have appeared in the Journal of Asian Studies, Theory in Ethnomusicology Today, World of Music, Asian Music, Yearbook for Traditional Music, Gesture, The Oxford Handbook of Voice Studies, Music and Empathy, and New Perspectives on Music and Gesture.
 He also is the author of the article "Music" in the Brill Encyclopedia of Hinduism.

-Other interests include voice studies, devotional performance, relationality, Sufi and Bhakti poetry, the anthropology of ethics, practical ontology, astral music theory, oration, the interface of raga and maqam, practices of listening, birdsong, and a critical approach to theories of tuning and temperament that bridges geometry, cosmology, and politics.
+Other interests include voice studies, bhakti and Sufi poetry, the anthropology of ethics, practical ontology, Keplerian music theory, the interface of raga and maqam, practices of listening, birdsong, and speculative harmonics.

 Educational Background